Unmasking the Mask Issues among Healthcare Workers in COVID-19 Era

 Data was recorded in MS Excel and Statistical Package for Social Sciences (version 16.0; SPSS Inc., Chicago, IL) software was used for statistical analysis.
 Qualitative data was expressed in percentages and continuous data was summarised in mean±SD.
 Chi-square test were used to check the association between the categorical variables.
 A p-value of <0.05 was considered significant.

-Total 362 people submitted their responses, of which 172 (47.5%) were females and 52.5% males.
+Total 362 people submitted their responses, of which 172 (47.5%) were females and 190 (52.5%) were males.
 Demographic characteristics of the respondents is shown in (Table/Fig 1).
 More than half (58.3%) of the respondents were doctors.
-More than three fourth of the respondents are of age 20-40 years.
+More than three fourth of the respondents were of age 20-40 years.